imcurtis/NYC-Traffic-Data/README.md

 #NYC-Traffic-Data

-Heatmap of NYC Colliisions from July-November 2015
+Code for heatmap of NYC Colliisions from July-November 2015

 Some code borrowed from Myles Harrison @http://www.everydayanalytics.ca